 Step 3.
 Define Views

-Use Refinery views to filter and prepare indexed data for visualization.
+Use Refinery views to filter and access indexed data for search and visualization.

 To create a view, navigate to the Views tab and click Create View.